9 Must-Haves for Your YouTube Sponsorship Contract Template to Earn More & Keep Your Money

 8. Success fees for high performance

-In any case, a success fee should be linked to a specific, measurable target, like the number of views on your video or a specific number of sales made with your discount code.
+In any case, a success fee should be linked to a specific, measurable target, like:

 9. Avoid losing income when the brand’s reputation changes